UNC-Libraries/SCTS-Documentation/Slavery Era Finding Aids Remediation.md

 		Pettigrew's letter says that Wilson confessed, but we should be skeptical of this report and we are not obligated to report everything Pettigrew says in the finding aid.
 We really don’t know if Wilson stole the money, if a confession was coerced, or even if a confession happened.
 This is a white enslaver writing to another white enslaver.
 The hook for (most?) researchers is not the confession, but the act of resistance.

-* Make sure all content about Black people is represented at higher `<c0n>` levels (sub-series, series, and collection overview).
+* Make sure all content about people of color is represented at higher `<c0n>` levels (sub-series, series, and collection overview).

 **Language overview:**
 *	Remove dehumanizing and marginalizing language, Lost Cause mythology